conduktor/conduktor-docs/src/pages/changelog/Gateway-3.3.0.md

 Check the [CLI reference](/gateway/reference/cli-reference) to get started, and the [resources reference for more information on each concept](/gateway/reference/resources-reference/).

+API V2 added value
-On top of that, the API is now strictly enforcing consistency between resources.
+- the API is now strictly enforcing consistency between resources.
+- allows for --dry-run to check before changes

 For instance:
 - You can't deploy an Interceptor targeting a Virtual Cluster that doesn't exist.